polowis/blog/_posts/2020-04-03-phaser-3:-let's-build-a-simple-shooting-game-#1.md

 ```js
 this.setSize(size, size)
 ```
-The ```setSize()``` function accepts 2 parameters.
+The ```setSize()``` function accepts 2 parameters , width and height.
 This function does not change the display of the image but rather the internal size of the image which is used for physical stuff such as collision.
-In other words, we want to use this function to fit our scaled image.
+In other words, we want to use this function to make the hitbox fit our scaled image.

 <img src="https://polowishome.files.wordpress.com/2020/04/screen-shot-2020-04-04-at-12.17.25-pm.png">

 Now we can see that the pink squared is inside our bullet image.
 Indeed you can make it larger to wrap around the bullet.